-Companies should protect their interests by establishing full traceability of their products, both by maintaining a method for tracking where the product will ultimately be used, sold, warehoused, and transported, and by identifying the product in an accessible and unambiguous manner.
+Protect your interests by establishing full traceability of your products, both by maintaining a method for tracking where the product will ultimately be used, sold, warehoused, and transported, and by identifying the product in an accessible and unambiguous manner.
 User-friendly product identification is crucial for consumers and companies to determine quickly whether they possess the products included in a recall.
-Identifying information should be recognizable by color and shape, it should be readable, and it needs to be permanently affixed to the product in a noticeable location.
+Identifying information should be recognizable by color and shape, it should be readable, and ideally is permanently affixed to the product in a noticeable location.

-Human Factors Activities in Post-Production Stage
+Summary of Human Factors Activities in Post-Production Stage

-I. Analyze the returns to determine if the reason for the return is related to the productuse interface;

-- II.
-Examine the repair data to determine the reasons for repairs of the product and the fix applied; - III.
-Evaluate customer satisfaction surveys, incident reports, and calls to the help desk to determine if any trends emerge relating to the use of the product; - IV.
-Verify that recall communication is clear and motivates compliance; and - V. Improve traceability of products in the event that affected units must be quickly identified and collected.
+- 1. Analyze the returns to determine if the reason for the return is related to the productuse interface; - 2.
+Examine the repair data to determine the reasons for repairs of the product and the fix applied; - 3.
+Evaluate customer satisfaction surveys, incident reports, and calls to the help desk to determine if any trends emerge relating to the use of the product; - 4.
+Verify that recall communication is clear and motivates compliance; and - 5.
+Improve traceability of products in the event that affected units must be quickly identified and collected.